Ask AI

 Improved code ergonomics#

 • You'll usually write less code.
-Specifying the inputs to a Software-defined Asset defines the assets it depends on.
+Specifying the inputs to an asset definition defines the assets it depends on.
 This means you don't need to use @graph and @job to wire dependencies between ops.

 This approach improves scalability by reducing the number of times an asset's name appears in your codebase by half.
 Refer to the I/O manager-based example below to see this in action.

 • You no longer have to choose between easy dependency tracking and manageable organization.
-Without Software-defined Assets, you're often forced to:
+Without asset definitions, you're often forced to:

 • Contain everything in a single mega-job, which allows for easy dependency tracking but creates maintenance difficulties, OR